Pushing the Frontier on Approximate EFX Allocations: Preliminaries

+\begin{lemma} The \ACR subroutine terminates in polynomial time {when $\tilde{G}$ is the envy graph $G$ or the reduced envy graph $\Gr$}.\footnote{{In the conference version of this work \citep{AFS24}, the corresponding lemma was stated for all three types of envy graph we consider (standard, reduced, or enhanced).
+When the allocation is of size at most $2$, as is the case here, the statement is indeed true for enhanced graphs as well, but not with the same simple proof we use here for standard and reduced envy graphs; see also \citep{PrakashMN25}.
+Although we suspect that the statement holds for enhanced graphs in general, we do not attempt to prove it here, as \Cref{obs:all-cycle-resolution-running-time} is never needed for enhanced graphs in the current version of our algorithms.}} \end{lemma}

-\begin{proof} Note that every time a cycle is resolved within the body of the while loop of the subroutine, the number of edges in the graph $\tilde{G}(\X)$ strictly decreases, compared to its previous number, before $\X$ was updated.
-This means that the while loop will terminate in at most $m$ iterations.
-Each iteration, however, only needs $O(n)$ steps, if $\tilde{G}(\X)$ is given, or $O(n^2 + m)$ steps, if $\tilde{G}(\X)$ has to be constructed from scratch. \end{proof}
+\begin{proof} {Checking the condition of the while loop of the subroutine can be done in $O(n^2)$ time by running a depth-first search on the graph $\tilde{G}(\X)$ and looking for back edges.} Every time a cycle is resolved within the body of the while loop, the number of edges in $\tilde{G}(\X)$ strictly decreases.
+This means that the while loop will terminate in at most {$O(n^2)$} iterations.
+Each iteration only needs $O(n)$ {operations for resolving the cycle and $O(n^2)$ operations for updating $\tilde{G}(\X)$.} \end{proof}

-The third subroutine deals with swapping bundles along paths of the (-, reduced, enhanced) envy graph.
+The third subroutine deals with swapping bundles along paths of the (standard, reduced, enhanced) envy graph.
 In particular, for any edge $(i,j)$ in the path, agent $i$ will receive the bundle of agent $j$.
 We do not specify what the bundle of the last agent on the path (for whom, since we will be considering paths of maximum cardinality, there will be no outgoing edge) will be.
 Similarly, we do not specify what will happen to the bundle that the first agent in the path (the source) had before the swap.
 Both of these will be handled by our algorithms later.
 We refer to this process as a \emph{path resolution} on the graph; see Subroutine~\ref{alg:path-resolution}.
-The \PR subroutine obviously runs in $O(|\Pi|) = O(n)$ time.
-Again, in our case, the graph $\tilde{G}$ in Subroutine~\ref{alg:path-resolution} can be any of the envy graph $G$, the reduced envy graph $\Gr$, or the enhanced envy graph $\Ge$.
+The \PR subroutine obviously needs $O(|\Pi|) = O(n)$ time {for resolving the path and $O(n^2)$ time for updating $\tilde{G}(\X)$.} Again, in our case, the graph $\tilde{G}$ in Subroutine~\ref{alg:path-resolution} can be any of the envy graph variants we use.